Skip to main content

 • At the next court hearing, When the parties in a case present their sides of a case to a judge or other officer before anything else happens, tell the judge about the bankruptcy case.

-The automatic stay stops almost all legal proceedings against the person who filed for bankruptcy while the bankruptcy court considers the case.
-A landlord An owner of property who rents it out to a tenant who wants to proceed with eviction against a defendant who has filed for bankruptcy must file a “motion for relief from the automatic stay” in the bankruptcy court.
-The bankruptcy judge has discretion to grant or deny To refuse or say no this motion.
-If the motion is denied, the eviction cannot proceed until the bankruptcy case is resolved or the stay is lifted.
+The automatic stay pauses almost all legal proceedings against the person who filed for bankruptcy.
+To continue the eviction case, the landlord must file a “motion for relief from the automatic stay” in the bankruptcy case.
+The bankruptcy judge can grant or deny this motion.
+If the bankruptcy judge denies the landlord's motion, the eviction case must stop until:

 Talk to a lawyer Someone who represents clients in courts or who gives legal advice for help before trying to move forward with an eviction case when a defendant has filed for bankruptcy.
 Use Get Legal Help or contact: